jtnystrom/Discount/README.md

 In this case, minimizers have length 10 (m=10) and the supplied minimizer set will work for any k >= 55.

-If you instead supply a directory, the best minimizer set in that directory will be chosen automatically:
+If you instead supply a directory, the best minimizer set in that directory will be chosen automatically, by looking for files with the name minimizers_{k}_{m}.txt:

 `
 ./spark-submit.sh -m 10 --minimizers resources/PASHA -k 55 /path/to/data.fastq stats